theisegeberg/Junction/README.md

 1. Full chain retry and resume: If a call fails, then it can refresh the access token with the refresh token, and then retry the call.
 If the refresh call fails, it can update the refresh token with a new login from the user, and retry all the way down.
 2. Full concurrent support: If multiple calls all fail at their updates simultaneously, only one refresh will be attempted.
 3. Multi-layer retry support: Multiple dependencies can be nested, with support for the child dependencies being reset when a parent dependency is updated.
+4. No escaping closures: No closures are ever stored, so it's safe to use `self` and anything else here.

+The solution provided here has one basice premise: `DependentRunner`.
+This is an object which can run code and provide some dependency to it.
+Essentially it is two closures, one closure which will perform the core task, and another that can provide the dependency if it's missing.

+Actor provided isolation is what enables the code to be so relatively small.
+Most of the code revolves around providing a semaphore-like environment for it to run in.

+`DependentRunner` is ths core functionality, but a more specific implementation is done in `OAuthDependentRunner` where two `DependentRunner`'s are used in unison to provide the OAuth dance with grace.

 The test target has a fake OAuth server to test the functionality.

+## Example usage

 ```Swift
 let backend = FakeOauth()